Hiro Fujiwara

-About

-Personal
+Personal life

-Hiro Fujiwara was born on December 23, 1981 in Hyōgo Prefecture.
+Hiro Fujiwara was born on December 23, 1981, in Hyōgo Prefecture.
 She also has two older brothers and two cats, but is currently living alone.
 She said that one of her older brothers was an otaku and anonymously posted the story of his younger sister, Hiro, on the web radio of her work Kaichō wa Maid-sama! in connection with its story of the Younger Sister Day.

-She normally speaks standard Japanese but when she relaxes or let her guard down, she will speak in a Kansai accent in which she can hardly have control of.
-She also states that currently, she listens to songs by Akeboshi and Rie fu although her all-time favourite singer is Hikaru Utada.
+She normally speaks standard Japanese, but when she relaxes or lets her guard down, she speaks in a Kansai accent, in which she can hardly have control.
+She also states that currently, she listens to songs by Akeboshi and Rie fu, although her all-time favourite singer is Hikaru Utada.
 She uses background music while doing work.

 She also says that being a manga artist was a dream profession when she was young.
 During high school, she concentrated in playing double bass.
-While doing literature in a university, she had a gap-year of 4 years to choose what she wanted to be.
+While studying literature at university, she took a gap year of 4 years to choose what she wanted to be.
 She started to become a manga artist after she graduated.
 She mentions that during her university days, she became an assistant for a manga artist and that the experience had helped her with her work now.

 She seems to be friends with Yuki Fujitsuka, who authored Toremoto Beat.
 Fujitsuka's name came up in Kaichō wa Maid-sama!'s 5th volume during the closing credits and Fujiwara also listed her as 'Yuki-sama' in her official website.
 The author and Yuki Fujitsuka both won the same category in the 31st Hakusensha Athena Newcomers' Awards in year 2006.

 She also mentioned that all the characters in Kaichō wa Maid-sama! are easy to draw with the exception of Usui.

 According to her old website, she does original CG and manga of all genres.
 She has also written poems.